voschezang/coding-handbook/labour/bets.md

+## Beliefs

+Bets imply a level of uncertainty.
+Start by making uncertainty explicit and transparent.

+Beliefs and predictions.

+- Product beliefs.
+E.g. *"We belief that feature X will help users with Y."*

+- Market beliefs.
+E.g. *"We believe that shipping X will increase revenue by Z."*

+## Sizing

 Bets can have several forms.
 They should be sized according to the amount of uncertainty.
 Otherwise they result in wasted time or reckless risk taking.

 ![map-risk-reward](../img/map-risk-reward.png)